 MAT 214: Numbers, Equations, and Proofs

 This is a class in elementary number theory.
-The material in this class is important to know if you want to continue in number theory, and will sometimes be assumed in MAT 419.
+The material in this class is important to know if you want to continue in number theory, and will sometimes be assumed in later courses.
 This class is sometimes taken instead of MAT 215 as an introduction to proofs.
-Please see the math department’s page on this course for a description.

 MAT 419: Algebraic Number Theory